primozcigler/remove-css-ids/readme.txt

 == Installation ==

-1. Unzip `remove-css-ids.zip` and upload unzipped folder to the `/wp-content/plugins/` directory
+1. Unzip `remove-css-link-ids.zip` and upload unzipped folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==